zramsay/eris-cli/docs/specs/variable_specification.md

 ### Array Packing and Returns

-eris:jobs can now handle packing and returning of arrays with some caveats.
+Jobs can handle packing and returning of arrays with some caveats.
 In order to pack an array value in, you must declare it inside square brackets.
 For an example, see [app31](https://github.com/monax/cli/blob/master/tests/jobs_fixtures/app31-memory_and_storage_arrays_dynamic_forms_static_types/epm.yaml).
 Until then, you can declare arrays for most static types such as:

 *  `int` `uint` `bool` `bytes(1-32)`